Porges/ways-to-play/src/games/senet/senet.md

 > Images from the tomb of Baqet <span class="rnum">III</span> (<span lang="egy">𓅡𓈎𓐰𓏏𓆭</span> <span lang="egy-Latn">bꜣq.t</span>) at Beni Hasan (BH15).[@BeniHasan pl.
 VII][^fn0] The two games on the right are probably Senet.[@AncientEgyptiansAtPlay]

-[^fn0]: Georges Ifrah suggests that the leftmost figures are playing {% gameref morra %}, but this seems unlikely.
+[^fn0]: Georges Ifrah suggests that the leftmost figures are playing [Morra](games/morra/morra.md), but this seems — at the very least — unlikely.

 > [!figure]
 >